CarlG96/synthestory/MANUAL_TESTS.md

 ## Login Testing
 * The user should be able to login without hassle once they have signed up.

     * Test: The user is able to login once they have registered an account by signing up.
     * Result: The user can log in with their registered account.

+### Message Testing
+* The user should receive a message when they login that disappears after three seconds unless it is closed out.

+    * Test: The user recieves a message when they login that addresses who they are logged in as.
+    * Result: When a user signs in, the message they receive is "Successfully signed in as {{ username }}".

+    * Test: The login message disappears after three seconds automatically.
+    * Result: The login message disappears soon after appearing automatically.
+I didn't accurately measure the time but seemed roughly three seconds from counting.

+    * Test: The user can dismiss the message by clicking the 'X' before the message is automatically dismissed.
+    * Result: It is possible to dimiss the message before it is automatically dismissed by clicking the 'X' within three seconds of the message appearing.

+## Login Protection Testing
+* Users should be prevented from accessing parts of the site they shouldn't without first logging in.

     * Test: The user can access the 'Create an Idea/ Genre' page straight after logging in if they click on it and fill in the log in.
     * Result: The user will go immediately to 'Create an Idea/ Genre' page straight after logging in after trying to click on it whilst not logged in.